amartinsmg/CliPeriodicTable/README.md

 The periodic table contains the chemical elements' data, like name, symbol, atomic number, atomic mass, density, melting point, and boiling point.
 It is useful in chemistry, physics, and other sciences.

-## Installation
+## Requirements

-Before running the program, make sure you have the following dependencies installed on your system:
+Before building the program, make sure you have the following dependencies installed on your system:

 - [GNU Make](https://www.gnu.org/software/make/)
 - [GNU C Compiler (gcc)](https://gcc.gnu.org/)
 - [SQLite3](https://www.sqlite.org/index.html)

-## Usage
+## Build

 To compile the program and create the SQLite3 database, follow these steps: